jacobtegel/GlyphShowcaser/README.md

 Showcase your Drawings! <br>

-Tool to showcase your glyphs in Drawbot in Robofont. <br>
+Tool to showcase your Glyphs in Robofonts Drawbot extension. <br>
-You can change colors, Node Shapes, Coordinates and more!
+You can change colors, Node Shapes and more!